taskcontrols/py-taskcontrol/README.md

 * e2e and Unit Tests - Add Tests (Structure of package created - to be cleaned after writing tests)
 * Allow creating and registering a set of task controls as a plugin
 * Allow working with commands (Todo), ssh (Todo), Files (Todo - normal, yaml, ini, json, and csv), Scheduling (Todo), Dependency Injection (Todo), ORMs/Databases (Todo), Authentication (Todo)
-* Consider Workflow/Tasks tracking system and Dashboard with its own progress and logging
+* [C?]
+Consider Workflow/Tasks tracking system and Dashboard with its own progress and logging
-* Consider compatibility to Chef/CircleCI/Github/Other Automation tools, atleast as external added plugins
+* [C?]
+Consider compatibility to Chef/CircleCI/Github/Other Automation tools, atleast as external added plugins

 # Status